-Can you deduct sales tax on a new car?
+Can I deduct sales tax on a new car?

 Yes, you can deduct sales tax you paid on a new or used car purchase, as long as it’s an itemized deduction.
 Individual taxpayers who itemize their deductions can claim either state and local income taxes or state and local sales taxes, but not both.
 If you live in a state that imposes both income tax and sales tax, you’ll have to choose which to deduct.

 Total taxes, when combined with real estate taxes and personal property taxes, are limited to a $10,000 itemized deduction limit.